Cartier Exhibition Canberra

 These two necklaces are a bit different to the others on show.
 I definitely have a thing for Burmese rubies.

 To finish off, I thought this tiara was lovely – a bit more understated than the rest.
 I loved the onyx pattern.
-I think it belonged to Dame Nellie Melba, who had a considerable jewellery collection.
+It belonged to Australian opera singer, Dame Nellie Melba, who had a considerable jewellery collection.

 The exhibition takes you through the various eras and changes in fashion and design over the 20th century and it’s fascinating.